 Welcome at HKU University of the Arts Utrecht (HKU).
-We hope this page will help you when coming to the Netherlands and working at HKU.
+This page will help you prepare for your arrival.

 There are different types of residence permits, and HKU will determine which type you require.
 In order to obtain a residence permit for work, you will have to meet several criteria.
 Different criteria apply to each type of residence permit.